The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Long-term recovery after rehab involves a lot of hard work and focus, but the potential rewards are limitless.

-While inpatient rehab is an extremely effective method of recovery, it is not the only option available.
+While inpatient rehab centres offer an extremely effective method of recovery, they are certainly not the only option available.

 If your lifestyle or budget is unable to accommodate a stay in rehab, there are numerous other ways to recover from an addiction that is available to the vast majority of people.

-Local support groups such as Alcoholics Anonymous and Narcotics Anonymous have proven to be valuable lifelines for many people struggling with a drug or alcohol addiction.
+Local support groups such as Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous, and non-12-step recovery model organisations like SMART Recovery, have all proven to be valuable lifelines for many people struggling with a drug or alcohol misuse.

 These organisations run regular, free meetings across the world allowing current and former sufferers to share their experiences and form strong social bonds.